Pod Priority and Preemption

 The analogy

 When the last berth at a full port is needed by a VIP cargo ship, the harbor master ranks the waiting ships and bumps a lower-priority vessel off the berth so the VIP can dock, the displaced ship must wait or move on.
 Lower-ranked cargo never displaces equal or higher-ranked cargo.
-Kubernetes scheduling mirrors this: a PriorityClass ranks pods, the scheduler orders the pending queue by priority, and when a high-priority pod cannot fit on a full node it preempts, evicting the lowest-priority victim to make room.
+Kubernetes scheduling mirrors this: a PriorityClass ranks pods, the scheduler orders the pending queue by priority, and when a high-priority pod (Prometheus) cannot fit on a full node it preempts, evicting the lowest-priority victim to make room.

 Where priority fits in scheduling